 Applications must be submitted to the Occupational Therapy program through the Occupational Therapy Centralized Application System (OTCAS) online at otcas.liaisoncas.com by the deadline of February 1 for admission to the class that begins the subsequent September.
+Qualified applicants will be asked to complete a writing sample for further consideration.
 Admission decisions will be sent out as qualified applicants are identified no later than April.

 Applicants should be aware that a minimum overall GPA of 3.0 and a cumulative GPA of 2.75 in science courses do not guarantee entry into the program.
 The Occupational Therapy program is competitive and only the strongest applicants will be selected for a personal interview with the Program’s Admissions Committee for consideration for acceptance into the program.
 Those who apply earliest have the best chance of being invited for an interview and therefore being offered a seat in the program.

 The following major and additional requirements must be fulfilled with a minimum overall GPA of 3.0, with no more than two course grades below B-.